raystack/frontier/docs/docs/billing/introduction.md

 Subscriptions represent a customer's commitment to pay for a specific plan on a recurring basis.
 You can create, update, and cancel subscriptions, as well as list all subscriptions for a billing account.

 ### Products and Plans
 Products and plans are the building blocks of your pricing model.
-Features represent individual capabilities or resources that you charge for, while plans are collections of features offered at a specific price.
-You can create, update, and retrieve features and plans, as well as list all features and plans.
+Products represent individual capabilities or resources that you charge for, while plans are collections of products offered at a specific price.
+You can create, update, and retrieve products and plans, as well as list all products and plans.

+### Features (Product features)
+Features are individual functionalities that a product offers.
+They cannot be individually purchased, but are offerings of a product itself.
+When a product is purchased by a customer, the customer is entitled to all features offered by that product.

+### Entitlement checks
+Certain functionalities can be restricted for customers, depending on the plans and products they have purchased.
+Frontier offers entitlement checks, where we can check a customer's entitlement to a particular feature depending on their subscriptions and purchased products.

 ### Checkouts
 Checkouts represent the process of a customer agreeing to a subscription or purchasing a feature.
 You can create checkouts and list all checkouts for a billing account.